josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/web/javascript_bridge.md

     print(js_return) # prints '3.0'
 ```

-Any other JavaScript value is returned as null.
+Any other JavaScript value is returned as `null`.

 HTML5 export templates may be <doc:compiling_for_web> without
 support for the singleton to improve security.
 With such templates, and on
-platforms other than HTML5, calling JavaScriptBridge.eval will also return
+platforms other than HTML5, calling `JavaScriptBridge.eval` will also return
-null.
+`null`.
 The availability of the singleton can be checked with the
-web <doc:feature_tags>:
+`web` <doc:feature_tags>:

 ```
 func my_func3():